 - For inhalation dosage form (solution):

-- Adults, teenagers, and children 6 years of age and older—One ampule or container with 300 milligrams (mg) of tobramycin two times a day for 28 days in the nebulizer.
+- Adults and children 6 years of age and older—One ampule or container with 300 milligrams (mg) of tobramycin 2 times a day for 28 days in the nebulizer.
 Then, stop using tobramycin and wait 28 days, and repeat the cycle (28-day on, 28-day off cycle).
 You should space the doses at least 6 hours apart.

 - Children younger than 6 years of age—Use and dose must be determined by your doctor.